amb2893/IMG420-Assignment1/README.md

 - Earn as many points as possible before your ship is destroyed.
 - Test your reflexes and survive the invasion!

+## Assignment goals
+### Main Goals
+- [x] Playable Character Requirements move left right up down and shoot
+- [x] An Interactable Level killing enemies, changing weapon to shotgun
+- [x] Win-lose Conditions lose if you touch any ufos or satellites win by getting the most points
+- [x] A GUI System score rendered during gameplay and a home screen to start and the defeat screen to replay the game
+### Extra Credit
+- [x] Animations both player ship and the UFOs are animated during gameplay
+- [ ] Sound Effect N/A
+- [x] NPCS two NPCS found in the game, the enemy UFOs and the Satellite power up

 ## Credits
 Developed as part of **IMG420 - Assignment 1**.